 How long does counseling usually last?

 After three sessions an initial assessment will be complete.
 This includes a survey of issues you face, the support system you have, and the coping skills that are serving you and identification of those that are not.
 It is at this time we together will get a sense for the length of journey ahead.
 The typical journey is somewhere between 10-20 sessions for brief, issue specific work.
 The journey of course is completely up to you.

 What should I expect in my first session?

 Before you come, you might want to write down any questions or important topics, so you can refer to them during your appointment.
 Also please download and complete the preliminary paperwork before you arrive for your session.
 Click here for the necessary forms.
-At each session expect to pay by cash or check at the close of your appointment.
+At each session expect to pay by credit, venmo, or check at the close of your appointment.
 Checks can be made payable to Counseling Ministry of Charlottesville.

 During the first several sessions, we will conduct a complete assessment.
 We will identify areas you struggle, areas you want to improve, and formulate your goals or hopes for therapy.
 Throughout the process, we will revisit your goals and once we determine you have met your personal goals, we will discontinue our work together.

 While I do not accept insurance, many clients are able to obtain reimbursement for a portion of the cost of their session through their insurance provider.
 I provide a monthly receipt for this purpose.
 Please note that I am not responsible for what services are not covered by your provider.